EdbMails EDB Recovery and Migration software

 • Step 1: Install EdbMails OST repair and converter tool

-• Download and install EdbMails on your computer.
-It is a professional tool that can repair and convert OST files to PST format
+• Download and install the EdbMails application on any Windows-based computer.
+It is a professional tool that can repair and convert OST files to PST format.

 • Step 2: Browse and select the OST file to repair

-• EdbMails automatically scans and repairs any errors or corruption in the OST file.
+• If the Outlook OST file is corrupted, EdbMails automatically scans and repairs any errors in the OST.

-• Step 3: Preview the mailbox items from the OST file
+• Step 3: Preview and select the mailbox

-After the repair process is complete, you can preview the contents of the OST file such as emails, contacts, notes, calendars, tasks, appointments, to ensure that all data has been recovered.
+• After the repair process is complete, you can preview the contents of the OST file such as emails, contacts, notes, calendars, tasks, appointments, with EdbMails OST reader.
+And then click the ‘Next’ button to proceed.

-• Step 4: Convert the OST file to PST with EdbMails
+• Step 4: Export the mail items from Outlook OST to PST.

 • Step 5: Import the PST file into Outlook